Bed Liner for Wood Trailer Floors: Enhancing Durability & Protection

 This preparation is fundamental for achieving the best results with your bed liner application.
 A clean and adequately sanded floor ensures that the bed liner will adhere effectively and perform as expected.

-Next, we’ll prim the surface further to enhance the bed liner’s durability and effectiveness.
+Next, we’ll prime the surface further to enhance the bed liner’s durability and effectiveness.

 2. Priming the Surface